onecrayon/ashes.live-legacy/README.md

 * Implement development vs. production environments in a way that works for both Python and webpack
     * Implement a way to serve up different JS and CSS files for production (`.min` versions)
 * Create Divine icons, and add to the PHG font

-* Finish deck listing
-    * Implement pagination links for My Decks listing
+Optional before release:

+* Figure out how to handle Salamander Monk Spirit better (currently only disappears on click)
 * Implement responsive behaviors for filters (collapse to icons, flow nicely)
-* Figure out how to handle Salamander Monk Spirit better (currently only disappears on click)

-Optional before release:

 * Implement different listing styles, and refactor into components
 * Add animated transitions for things like alerts